iciso/iqra/README.md

-# KALAM - Quran Arabic Learning And Memorization
+# IQRA - Islamic Quiz Rivalry App

 KALAM is an open-source project dedicated to making Quranic Arabic vocabulary accessible to everyone.
 Our mission is to help Muslims and Arabic language enthusiasts develop a deeper connection with the Quran through interactive learning tools.